mendix/docs/content/en/docs/quickstarts/leading-mendix-implementation.md

 Welcome to Mendix, the leading low-code application development platform that empowers you to turn your ideas into outcomes quickly and efficiently!

-The “Lead Mendix Implementation in Your Organization*”* guide is designed to help you navigate through the initial steps of getting started with Mendix in your company.
-Follow these steps to unlock the full potential of the Mendix platform and accelerate your application development journey.
+The “Lead Mendix Implementation in Your Organization" guide is designed to help you navigate through the initial steps of getting started with Mendix in your company.

 By the end of this guide, you’ll be able to:

 * Describe the various elements of the Mendix platform
 * Explain the 5 P’s of the Digital Execution Practice and how they are imperative to low-code success